brian-j-smith/Mamba.jl/doc/tutorial.rst

 Nodes
 ^^^^^

 In the `MCMCsim` package, terms that appear in the Bayesian model specification are referred to as *nodes*.
-Nodes are classified as one of three types: stochastic, logical, or input.
+Nodes are classified as one of three types:

 	* **Stochastic nodes** are any model terms that have likelihood or prior distributional specifications.
 In the regression example, :math:`\bm{y}`, :math:`\bm{\beta}`, and :math:`\sigma^2` are stochastic nodes.
 	* **Logical nodes** are terms, like :math:`\bm{\mu}`, that are deterministic functions of other nodes.
 	* **Input nodes** are any remaining model terms (:math:`\bm{X}`) and are considered to be fixed quantities in the analysis.

 Note that the :math:`\bm{y}` node has both a distributional specification and is a fixed quantity.
-It is designated a stochastic node in `MCMCsim` because of the distributional specification.
+It is designated a stochastic node in `MCMCsim` because of its distributional specification.
 This allows for the possibility of model terms with distributional specifications that are a mix of observed and unobserved elements, as in the case of missing values in response vectors.

 For model implementation, all nodes are stored in and accessible from a **julia** dictionary structure called ``model`` with the names (keys) of nodes being character strings.
-The regression nodes will be named ``"y"``, ``"beta"``, ``"s2"``, ``"mu"``, and ``"xmat"`` to correspond to the stochastic, logical, and input nodes identified in the previous paragraph.
+The regression nodes will be named ``"y"``, ``"beta"``, ``"s2"``, ``"mu"``, and ``"xmat"`` to correspond to the stochastic, logical, and input nodes mentioned above.
 Implementation begins by instantiating the stochastic and logical nodes using the `MCMCsim`--supplied constructors ``MCMCStochastic`` and ``MCMCLogical``.
-Logical and stochastic nodes for a model are defined with a call to the ``MCMCModel`` constructor.
+Stochastic and logical nodes for a model are defined with a call to the ``MCMCModel`` constructor.
 The model constructor formally defines and assigns names to the nodes.
 User-specified names are given on the left-hand sides of the arguments to which ``MCMCLogical`` and ``MCMCStochastic`` nodes are passed.

 .. code-block:: julia